Making sense of the post-2008 world

 This dynamic new book delves into every major economic theory and maps out meticulously the trajectory that global capitalism followed from post-war almost centrally planned stability, to designed disintegration in the 1970s, to an intentional magnification of unsustainable imbalances in the 1980s and, finally, to the most spectacular privatisation of money in the 1990s and beyond.
 Modern Political Economics is essential reading for Economics students and anyone seeking a better understanding of the 2008 economic crash.

-Michael Yates’ here (originally published in Monthly Review), and Randal Samstag’s here (published in his splendid blog ‘Notes from my library’.
+- Randal Samstag’s review is available here (as published in his splendid blog ‘Notes from my library’)

 TABLE OF CONTENTS